 How Long Should You Stay in a Sauna For Weight Loss?

-However, it’s recommended that you should start your sessions in a sauna for around twenty minutes, and move progressively from there.
+It’s recommended that you should start your sessions in a sauna for around twenty minutes, and move progressively from there.

 Make sure to hydrate before entering the sauna, and monitor your body for anything resembling a headache to preempt the signs of dehydration.